hokein/electron-sample-apps/README.md

 ## License

-electron-sample-appls is pulished under the Apache v2 license.
+electron-sample-apps is pulished under the Apache v2 license.
 See `LICENSE` for details.